Everyone these days is talking about the medicinal benefits of CBD.

 What we know so far, is that the key to this question lies in a class of compounds called “cannabinoids”.

-Let’s take a look at the different types of cannabinoids and how they work in our body.
+Let’s take a look at the different types of cannabinoids and how they work in our bodies.

 What are phytocannabinoids?